Unit-X/kcp-cpp/README.md

 //Client ---
 //----------

 //Create the client
 //1.
+The settings struct
+//2.
 Got data from server
-//2.
+//3.
 Lost connection to server
-//3.
+//4.
 Connect to interface
-//4.
+//5.
 Connect to port
-//5.
+//6.
 Connection ID (Must be set identical on the server see -> validateConnection)
-//6.
+//7.
 Optional context
-KCPNetClient lKcpClient (gotDataClient,
+KCPNetClient lKcpClient;

+KCPSettings lSettingsClient;
+configureKCP(lSettingsClient,
+            gotDataClient,
             noConnectionClient,
             "127.0.0.1",
             8000,
             10,
             nullptr);

 //Send data to the server
 //1.
 Pointer to the data
 //2.
 The size of the data
 lKcpClient.sendData((const char*)lData.data(), 4000);

-//-------------------------------
-//Configuration server/client ---
-//-------------------------------

-KCPSettings lSettingsClient;
-if(client or server.configureKCP(lSettingsClient)) {
-    std::cout << "Failed configuring KCP" << std::endl;
-}

 //Please see KCP documentation for details.